-On top of this, if you find tiny droppings around your bed or on your furniture, it could indicate a different type of pests like bed bugs.
+On top of this, if you find tiny droppings around your bed or furniture, it could indicate a different type of pest, like bed bugs.
 You’ll commonly find small black or red spots (waste and blood, respectively) when bed bugs are around.

 2 – Foul Odor

-Different smells lead to finding different pests, so keep a keen nose!
+Different smells lead to finding other pests, so keep a keen nose!
 Below, you’ll see some examples so you can be aware.

 - Can you smell ammonia or urine?
-Typically, this common smell associated with a rodent infestation such as rats, mice, bats, or squirrels.
+Typically, this smell is associated with rodent infestation, such as rats, mice, bats, or squirrels.

 - Can you smell an earthy scent?
 More so, reminiscent of the ants mentioned above and termites as they bring up dust, debris, and dirt from under your house.

 - Does something smell sweet?
-Most likely, those pesky bed-bugs found a home in your bed.
-Be sure to check your mattress-lining!
+Most likely, those pesky bed bugs found a home in your bed.
+So be sure to check your mattress lining!

 - Does it smell musty or damp?
 Generally, this could be a double-whammy problem as damp issues will entice pests like silverfish to make their home.